rtlabs-com/p-net/doc/tutorial.rst

     cd build

-Usage of the demo IO-device application:
+Usage of the IO-device sample application:

 .. code-block:: none